-- 12 Exceptions and instances where formal tendering need not be applied - 12.1 Value for money should always be sought, though formal tendering procedures need not be applied where: - a. the estimated expenditure or income does not, or is not reasonably expected to, exceed £10,000 (excluding VAT) over the life of the contract; - b. the supply is proposed under special arrangements negotiated by the DH in which event the said special arrangements must be complied with; - c. disposals are required; - d. under the contract terms of the PFI scheme in operation at Wye Valley NHS Trust, goods and services can only be supplied by the Trust's PFI partner. - 12.2 Exemptions from these SOs and SFIs Contract Procedure Rules are only allowed in exceptional circumstances such as there being insufficient suppliers for the goods, works or services being procured.
+12 Exceptions and instances where formal tendering need not be applied

+- 12.1 Value for money should always be sought, though formal tendering procedures need not be applied where: - a. the estimated expenditure or income does not, or is not reasonably expected to, exceed £10,000 (excluding VAT) over the life of the contract; - b. the supply is proposed under special arrangements negotiated by the DH in which event the said special arrangements must be complied with; - c. disposals are required; - d. under the contract terms of the PFI scheme in operation at Wye Valley NHS Trust, goods and services can only be supplied by the Trust's PFI partner. - 12.2 Exemptions from these SOs and SFIs Contract Procedure Rules are only allowed in exceptional circumstances such as there being insufficient suppliers for the goods, works or services being procured.
 Permission must be obtained for any exemption using the form at Appendix 4.
 Major contracts may be subject to the European Procurement Rules and the Trust cannot provide an exemption from those requirements. - 12.3 A written application for an exemption from the Trust's SOs and SFIs (Contract Procedure Rules) must be made to the Chief Finance Officer setting out the reasons for the application using the form at Appendix 3.
 The Chief Finance Officer must respond within 21 days.
-A register of all approved exemptions will be maintained and reported to the Audit Committee. - 12.4 Reasons for exemption are, but not limited to: - in very exceptional circumstances where the Chief Executive Officer decides that formal tendering procedures would not be practicable or the estimated expenditure or income would not warrant formal tendering procedures, and the circumstances are detailed in an appropriate Trust record; - b. where the requirement is covered by an existing contract; - c. where framework agreements are in place and have been approved by the Board;
+A register of all approved exemptions will be maintained and reported to the Audit Committee. - 12.4 Reasons for exemption are, but not limited to: - a. in very exceptional circumstances where the Chief Executive Officer decides that formal tendering procedures would not be practicable or the estimated expenditure or income would not warrant formal tendering procedures, and the circumstances are detailed in an appropriate Trust record;